fuankarion/Vision17/Lab11-TextonCNN/readme.md

 - Teams in GPUs 1 & 2 will not be allowed to run any process over 4GB,
 - Teams on GPUs 0 and 3 you will not be allowed to run any process with more than 6GB.

-While I  can not directly enforce this resource limit, I will be check from time time the resource usage, if any team fails to comply with the resource limit, I will first politely ask the team leader (the ones with access to the cluster) to tune down the parameters on your experiments.
-Anyway, if  you repeatedly fail to comply with it, I will ask the DSIT to temporarily block the access to the cluster.
+While I  can not directly enforce this resource limit, I will be check from time time the resource usage, if any team fails to comply with the resource limit, I will first politely ask the team leader (the ones with access to the cluster) to tune down the parameters on their experiments.
+Anyway, if  you repeatedly fail to comply with the limit, I will ask the DSIT to temporarily block the access to the cluster.
 Lets never get there.

 This assignation **will not be modified** unless it absolutely necessary or if the DSIT requires otherwise.